A facial beauty analysis.

 Now I don’t mean to be controversial here, but I can’t stress this enough.

-It is your skin after all, and the only one you have, so ensure your getting the best results from your treatment.
+It is your skin after all, and the only one you have, so ensure you’re getting the best results from your treatment.

 Confused about what to expect from your treatment